saxenavaibhav/AWS-SAA-C02-Course/README.md

 - Networking is not running
 - Storage is allocated to the instance for the OS.

-#### Terminated State
+#### Terminated State (When you terminate a running or stopped instance)

 No charges, deletes the disk and prevents all future charges.

-#### AMI (Server Image)
+#### AMI (Amazon Machine Image)

 AMI can use used to create an instance or created from an instance.
-AMIs in one region are not available from other regions.

-Contains:
+AMI Contains:

-- Permissions: control which accounts can and can't use the AMI.
+- Permissions: Control which accounts can and can't use the AMI.

-  - Public: Anyone can launch it.
+  - Public AMI: Anyone can launch instances from it.

   - Owner - Implicit allow, only the owner can use it spin up new instances

   - Explicit - owner grants access to AMI for specific AWS accounts

-- Root Volume: contain the **Boot Volume**
+- Root Volume: contain the **Boot Volume**.
+Drive that boots the OS.

 - Block Device Mapping: links the volumes that the AMI has and how they're presented to the operating system.
 Determines which volume is a boot volume and which volumes is a data volume.

-AMI Types:

-- Amazon Quick Start AMIs
-- AWS Marketplace AMIs
-- Community AMIs
-- Private AMIs

 #### Connecting to EC2